Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 First of all, this issue is not related to GS CurveTools in any way.

-This issue is related to Maya 2020/2020.1 and the new bug it has with saving/loading Maya Binary scene files (.mb).
+This issue is related to Maya 2020, 2020.1 and 2020.2 and the new bug it has with saving/loading Maya Binary scene files (.mb).
 During the reload of the scene the inputComponents list used in polyMoveUV nodes is getting corrupted and shows as nmm[*] instead of map[*].
-This bug was reported for Maya 2020 and 2020.1 and was not fixed as of right now.
+This bug was reported for Maya 2020, 2020.1, 2020.2 and was not fixed as of right now.

 **Solution/Workaround:**